 What exactly are rent-to-own homes?

-To start, there are several different ways someone can buy rent-to-own homes.
+To start, there are several different ways someone can buy rent-to-own homes, whether they are single family homes or condominiums.
 Every situation is different.
-But usually one of two things is happening:
+But usually, one of two things is happening:

 - A seller is having trouble selling their home but needs to at least receive some rent.